Git, Gitter, Gittest! - A Beginner's Guide to Git - Part II - Branching & Merging

 The merge commit

-for a new feature that we are building.
+Let's create a new branch other-feature for a new feature that we are building.

-We make some changes and add a commit to this branch other-feature
+We make some changes and add a commit to this branch other-feature.

-Let's say, we have to make changes in our master
+Let's say, we have to make changes in our master branch.
+So, we switch to the master branch.

 After the updates are added, we create a new commit in the master branch.

 The commit history looks like this.
-The master
+The master branch has moved forward.

-branch, git creates a merge commit.
+When we merge other-feature to the master branch, git creates a merge commit.
 Git will automatically try to merge separate branches and create a new commit which is called the merge commit.

-is the merge commit added by git with a commit message Merge branch 'other-feature'
+In the logs, f3d7991 is the merge commit added by git with a commit message Merge branch 'other-feature'.

-We can delete the other-feature
+We can delete the other-feature branch after merging.

-Now we push to the master
+Now we push to the master branch!

-This is how the commit history looks like now on the master
+This is how the commit history looks like now on the master.
+There are no signs of any previous branches that we created.

 I hope this was simple and easy to understand.
 Branching will help you manage your code in a much better way.